candevfol/Inventory-Management/README.md

-## Inventory Management (Node.js + Express + Mongoose)
+## Inventory Management (Node.js + Express + MongoDB)

-A minimal inventory service with products CRUD and stock safeguards, built with Express, Mongoose, and express-validator.
+A minimal inventory service with products CRUD and stock safeguards, built with Express, MongoDB, and express-validator.

 ### Quick setup